KamiLimu1/Task1/ReadMe.md

 It is now your turn to follow this guide and create and share a ReadMe file on your Github account.

+- For practice, try to recreate every step I have done above, including creating and pushing a file with some code your emote Github repository.

+- **FOR THE PEER MENTORSHIP TASK:**

 You will note that the Introduction section of this guide is incomplete.
-I have left the ***What is Git/ Github*** sections undone for a reason: Your ***first*** task is to research and write briefly about these two technologies.
+I have left the ***What is Git/ Github*** sections undone for a reason.

+1. Your first task:
+Research and write briefly about these two technologies on your own ReadMe file.

-***Second***, you will create a guide on any technology/ programming language concept that interests you.
+2. On the same ReadMe for (1) above, reate a guide on any technology/ programming language concept that interests you.
 For example, you might decide to write about inheritance in Java or the fundamentals of HTML/ CSS.
 Whatever you decide to work on and its length is up to you.
 The only deliverable is a Github Page containing the above two incomplete parts followed by your guide.
 Incorporate as many screenshots as you wish.

 All the best!

 ---
 ***IMPORTANT***

-As always, collaboration and not being afraid top ask for help when stuck are key.
+As always, collaboration and not being afraid to ask for help when stuck are key.

 ---